-The first year Who Is NOBODY? was available to schools, Kelly presented the program to over 70 Rotary Clubs across Ontario.
+Who Is NOBODY? is a classroom-based kit that supports students in figuring out their strengths and using them to help others.
+Through this program, students build their identities around their interests and passions.
+The first year Who Is NOBODY? was available to schools, I presented the program to over 70 Rotary Clubs across Ontario.
 With their tremendous support, Who Is NOBODY? kits were donated to neighbouring schools which helped the concept reach more teachers.
-To date, over 150 school boards across Canada, as well as in the United States, England, Australia, Spain and Saudi Arabia have implemented the program, and more than 50,000 students have participated.
+To date, over 80 school boards across Canada, as well as schools in the United States, England, Australia, Spain and Saudi Arabia have implemented the program, and more than 42,000 students have participated.
 Their stories can be read at www.whoisnobody.com.

 Who Is NOBODY? – 3 minute overview

 change starts with kids – don’t be a bystander – build identity on interests